2012 IndyCar Series: Engine formula

-Turbochargers returned to the IndyCar Series for the first time since the IRL 1996 and Champ Car 2007 seasons respectively.
+Turbochargers returned to the IndyCar Series for the first time since the IRL 1996 and Champ Car 2007 seasons respectively after one-year delay.
 The newly-revolutionary third generation fuel-efficient engines are single and twin-turbocharged engines, tuned to produce a range of 550–700 hp with a 12,000 RPM limit.
 The maximum engine displacement was reduced from 3.5 to 2.2 L, the number of cylinders were scaled-down from eight to six and the engine shape will remain V-shaped.
 All engines will run E85 fuel; from 2007 to 2011, the series utilized 100% fuel grade ethanol.

 The turbochargers are provided by BorgWarner.
-The third generation of IndyCar Series engines will be used until 2023 season.
+The third generation of IndyCar Series engines will be used until 2026 season.

 Suppliers

 On November 12, 2010, Chevrolet was confirmed as an engine supplier for 2012 with a twin turbo V6.
 The initial list of potential suppliers included Ford, Cosworth, and Mazda.
 Honda announced a 2.2-liter turbo V6 developed fully by Honda Performance Development.
 On May 27, 2011, Ganassi and Honda announced their partnership renewal for 2012.
 On August 19, 2010, Cosworth announced their interest in providing an inline-four engine, however, the plan was eventually scrapped.
-The Chevrolet engine is built in a joint effort with Ilmor who last time partnered Chevrolet in 1997-2002 (1997-2001 as Oldsmobile) and Honda in 2003–2011, and was introduced in full-works partnership with Penske Racing.
+The Chevrolet engine is built in a joint effort with Ilmor who last time partnered Chevrolet in 1997–2002 (1997–2001 as Oldsmobile) and Honda in 2003–2011, and was introduced in full-works partnership with Penske Racing.

 The third engine supplier was announced November 18, 2010 at the LA Auto Show, just prior to the league deadline.
 Lotus announced a twin turbo V6 engine and an Aero Kit. built in a partnership with John Judd and Jack Brabham (Engine Developments Ltd.) Judd engines were used in the CART series and at the Indy 500 from 1987 to 1992, as well as in sports car racing and F1.
 Lotus has suffered difficulty in both power and delivery of engines and has since pulled out of the sport.